alanblee/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  SQL (Structured Query Language) is a database management language for relational databases A relational database is a collection of data items with pre-defined relationships between them.

 - [ ] Why do tables need a `primary key`?

+      To identify a specific entry of data.
+      You need your table to be joinable on something If you want your table to be clustered, you need some kind of a primary key.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  A junction table that contains the foreign keys of tables that have the many to many relationship

 ## Minimum Viable Product